junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Then what's this?"
 Sam scoffs, using the muzzle of his pistol to gesture the black ooze on the floor and Cas's face, referring to the suspicious black worms lurking inside him.

 "How did you two come out of the Purgatory?"
-Bobby adds question to the pile, "Are you still a vamp, Dean?"
+Bobby adds questions to the pile, "Are you still a vamp, Dean?"

 "No fangs now, thanks to Cas."
 Dean starts with the easy question, hurrying toward Cas and pointing a finger at Sam's gun, "Take that away, will ya?
 No one points gun at anyone in this house.
 Not on my watch."